-Everything is well laid out into a series of steps and you simply select the USB drive(s) to work on, and then choose whether to write to the selected drive or create an image from it (ImageUSB refers to a USB flash drive as a UFD).
-Then browse for the backed up file or type in a new name and press the button in step 4 to start the process.
-You can verify a newly created image or the contents of a written USB drive by ticking the “Post Image Verification” box although this will increase completion time.
+Everything is laid out into numbered steps.
+Select the USB drive(s) to work on and choose whether to write to the selected drive or create an image from it.
+Then browse for the backed up file or enter a new name and press the button in step 4 to start the process.
+You can verify a newly created image or the contents of a written USB drive, uncheck the “Post Image Verification” box if you don’t want to verify.

-Backup images are created as non compressed .BIN files.
-ImageUSB can write both the .BIN files and also ISO images onto USB although writing an ISO file can be troublesome and you might not be able to read the drive contents properly because of the CDFS/UDF file systems used by ISO images.
-A log file will be created in the same folder for each BIN image which includes MD5/SHA1 check sums for the file and any verification results.
-Works on windows XP and above.
+Backup images are created as uncompressed BIN files.
+ImageUSB can write those BIN files or ISO image files onto USB.
+However, writing an ISO file can be troublesome and you might not be able to read the drive contents properly due to the file systems used by ISO images.
+A log file is created in the same folder for each BIN image which includes MD5/SHA1 checksums for the file and any verification results.

 3. USB Image Tool

 USB Image Tool is a portable program that can create full images of USB memory sticks, MP3 players, and any other storage devices that are mounted as USB drives.
 The program has a drop down option to let you select between taking an image of the whole USB drive or just the first volume on the device.
 That’s useful if your device has more than one partition although the boot sector will not get saved in Volume mode.

 Select the USB drive, click Backup, and choose the file name and save folder.
 USB Image Tool backs up drives to an uncompressed IMG file by default.
 To compress an image file, click the “Save as type” dropdown when asked where to save the file.
 There are options of saving as Zip compressed IMZ or GZip compressed IMG.GZ files.
 Compression might take a bit longer but could reduce the size of a large image file.